silinternational/ui-components/README.md

 ## examples and templates

-See our Storybook [Docs](https://silinternational.github.io/ui-components/?path=/docs/example-introduction--page) for examples.
+See our [Storybook](https://silinternational.github.io/ui-components/?path=/docs/example-introduction--page) for examples.
 Just click on the component you want to learn more about.
+You can also click on the "Docs" tab to right of "Canvas" in the top left of the page and then click "Show code" to see code examples.
+See our [Button](https://silinternational.github.io/ui-components/?path=/docs/atoms-button--primary) Docs for example.

 An opinionated Svelte template using rollup https://github.com/silinternational/the-way-svelte